KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Installation Method:** TSLPatcher Mod

-**Installation Instructions:** Utilize the option to modify vanilla sabers.
+**Installation Instructions:** The mod builds are only tested with the standard install option; other options are untested for compatibility and function.
+Use at your own risk!

 ___